zio/zio/docs/datatypes/contextual/index.md

 - **Service Implementation** is done by implementing interfaces using _classes_ or creating _new object_ of the interface.
 - **Defining Dependencies** is done by using _constructors_.
 They allow us to build classes, give their dependencies.
 This is called constructor-based dependency injection.

-We have a similar analogy in Module Pattern, except instead of using _constructors_ we use **`ZLayer`** to define dependencies.
-So in ZIO fashion, we can think of `ZLayer` as a service constructor.
+We have a similar analogy in Module Pattern, except instead of using _constructors_ we use **`ZServiceBuilder`** to define dependencies.
+So in ZIO fashion, we can think of `ZServiceBuilder` as a service constructor.

 ZIO has two patterns to write services.
 The first version of _Module Pattern_ has some boilerplate, but the second version is very concise and straightforward.
 ZIO doesn't mandate any of them, you can use whichever you like.